Nikhil-agarwal-codes/Python-Project-Task-Manager/Readme.md

 - Update and delete operations map the currently selected row back to the correct item in the full task list, ensuring accuracy even when a search filter is active.

 ---

+## ⚠️ Known Limitations

+- **No persistence** — Tasks are lost when the app is closed, since there is no file or database storage.
+- **Duplicate task names** — If two tasks share identical text, update/delete operations will act on the first matching entry.

+---

+## 🗺️ Possible Future Improvements

+- Save/load tasks from a file (e.g., JSON or SQLite) for persistence across sessions
+- Add due dates, priorities, or task categories
+- Support marking tasks as complete
+- Keyboard shortcuts for common actions

+---